linuxgurugamer/MissionPlanner/README.md

 	Land on the Mun					This checklist details everything needed to land on the Mun

 	Grand Tour						This checklist will help  you do a grand tour of the system

-Note:  The contents of the file ComboBox2.cs are a derivitive of the combobox from Mechjeb.
-		The license for this file is the GPLv3

-Note:  The Mechanical Jeb - Pod version 2.0 from MechJeb is ignored, as it's not used anymore

 Delta V & Planet Packs